How to Find a Top-Performing Realtor in 30 Minutes or Less

 Four steps to find a Realtor that’s right for you

-You can work with either a real estate agent or a Realtor to buy or sell a home.
-Both professionals are licensed to transact real estate.
+You can work with either a real estate agent or a Realtor to buy or sell a home, as both professionals are licensed to transact real estate.
 Note that Realtors are members of the National Association of Realtors and are bound by the Realtor Code of Ethics.
-Be sure and ask any agent that you’re interviewing about these qualifications.
+When interviewing agents, be sure to ask about these qualifications.

 A HomeLight infographic about the steps to find a realtor